 Read your lease

-Your lease should outline how soon you need to give notice, and you can ask the landlord to give you an exact date at the time of move-in, just to be sure there is no discrepancy.
-This ensures you don’t “break your lease” through improper notice.
+Lease agreements should outline how soon you need to give notice, and you can ask the landlord or property owner to give you an exact date at the time of move-in, just to be sure there is no discrepancy.
+This ensures you don't “break your lease” through improper notice.